 YAM Dato' Seri Syed Azni Ibni Almarhum Tuanku Syed Putra Jamalullail and Dato' Ir.
 Dr. Ashaari bin Mohamad was appointed to the Board on 7 March 2012 and 20 February 2013 respectively and have therefore as at the date of this Notice, served the Company for more than nine (9) years.
 The Board of Directors has via the Nomination Committee ("NC") assessed the independence of YAM Dato' Seri Syed Azni Ibni Almarhum Tuanku Syed Putra Jamalullail and Dato' Ir.
 Dr. Ashaari bin Mohamad and recommended that they continue to act as Independent Non-Executive Directors of the Company.
 Details of the Board's justifications and recommendations for the retention of YAM Dato' Seri Syed Azni Ibni Almarhum Tuanku Syed Putra Jamalullail and Dato' Ir.
-Dr. Ashaari bin Mohamad and recommended that they continue to act as Independent Non-Executive Directors of the Corporate Governance Overview Statement of the Annual Report 2021.
+Dr. Ashaari bin Mohamad are set out in the Corporate Governance Overview Statement of the Annual Report 2021.
 The proposed Ordinary Resolutions 8 and 9 if passed, will YAM Dato' Seri Syed Azni Ibni Almarhum Tuanku Syed Putra Jamalullail and Dato' Ir.
 Dr. Ashaari bin Mohamad to continue to act as an Independent Non-Executive Directors of the Company.

-STATEMENT ACCOMPANYING NOTICE OF THIRTY-EIGHTH (38TH) ANNUAL GENERAL MEETING

-(Pursuant to Practice 8.27(2) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad)
+STATEMENT ACCOMPANYING NOTICE OF THIRTY-EIGHTH (38TH) ANNUAL GENERAL MEETING (Pursuant to Practice 8.27(2) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad)